Moro Province: Military to civilian government

 By 1913, Governor John J. Pershing agreed that the Moro Province needed to transition to civil government.
 This was prompted by the Moros' personalistic approach to government, which was based on personal ties rather than a respect for an abstract office.
 To the Moros, a change of administration meant not just a change in leadership but a change in regime, and was a traumatic experience.
 Rotation within the military meant that each military governor could serve only for a limited time.
 Until 1911, every district governor and secretary had been a military officer.
 By November 1913, only one officer still held a civil office – Pershing himself.
 In December 1913, Pershing was replaced as governor of Moro Province by a civilian, Frank Carpenter.

 Dissolution

-On July 23, 1914, the Moro Province was officially replaced by an agency named the Department of Mindanao and Sulu including the whole island of Mindanao except Lanao.
+On July 23, 1914, the Moro Province was officially replaced by an agency named the Department of Mindanao and Sulu including the whole island of Mindanao except Misamis and Surigao.
 The agency was tasked to administer all Muslim-dominated areas in the territory.
 Frank Carpenter remained as governor of the agency.